deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Exposing a workload is quite complicated.
 You can use `ngrok` to expose your service on a ngrok proxy.
-We offer a way to connect a wireguard tunnel to the jobs.
+We offer a way to connect a WireGuard tunnel to the jobs.

 This solution is well adapted when you need to forward UDP traffic too.